machopixel/diego-adaptavist/README.md

 ```

 ## Debugging:
-The application is configured to output bugging messages into the logs folder.
-Please see [logback.xml](src/main/resources/logback.xml) for configuration.
+The application is configured to output different levels of debugging messages into the logs folder.
+Please see [logback.xml](src/main/resources/logback.xml) for further configuration.

 ## Commands Supported
 Currently, there is only one command supported.